Relationship between fitness and heterogeneity in exponentially growing microbial populations: Supporting Text

-At variance with ~\cite{braunstein17}, here we have to face how to concurrently determine the values of the unknown Lagrange multipliers $\mathbf{c}$ and $\boldsymbol{\gamma}$ and the parameters of the overall Gaussian approximation $\mathbf{a}$, $\mathbf{d}$.
-We show in the following that both measures can be iteratively determined within the EP approximation through a two-steps algorithm.
-At each iteration $t$ we can update the parameters $(\mathbf{a}^{t+1}$, $\mathbf{d}^{t+1})$ in \ref{eq:Gauss-v-ve}, for fixed $(\mathbf{c}^{t}, \boldsymbol{\gamma}^{t})$ using the `standard' EP fixed point equations ~\cite{braunstein17}.
-Then we can proceed updating $(\mathbf{c}^{t+1}, \boldsymbol{\gamma}^{t+1})$, for fixed $(\mathbf{a}^{t}$ and $\mathbf{d}^{t})$, requiring that the matching constraints in Eqs. \ref{eq:constr_means} and \ref{eq:constr_av_noise} of the main text are satisfied.
+keeping in mind that here, together with the parameters of the overall Gaussian approximation $\mathbf{a}$, $\mathbf{d}$, we have to concurrently determine the values of the unknown Lagrange multipliers $\mathbf{c}$ and $\boldsymbol{\gamma}$.
+We show in the following that both measures can be iteratively determined within the EP approximation through a two-steps algorithm: at each iteration $t$, we can update the parameters $(\mathbf{a}^{t+1}$, $\mathbf{d}^{t+1})$ in Eq. (\ref{eq:Gauss-v-ve}), for fixed $(\mathbf{c}^{t}, \boldsymbol{\gamma}^{t})$ using the `standard' EP fixed point equations ~\cite{braunstein17}.
+Then, we can proceed updating $(\mathbf{c}^{t+1}, \boldsymbol{\gamma}^{t+1})$, for fixed $(\mathbf{a}^{t}$ and $\mathbf{d}^{t})$, requiring that the matching constraints in Eqs. (\ref{eq:constr_means}) and (\ref{eq:constr_av_noise}) of the main text are satisfied.
 Notice that practically, the update is slightly differently performed, as described in Section \ref{sec:impl}. \\ In the following we will first exploit the linear relationship among fluxes to identify the set of dependent and independent fluxes (notice that the Expectation Propagation scheme for this subdivision of the target variables has been already exploited in ~\cite{braunstein20,saldida20} in different contexts).
-Then, we will derive the two-steps EP update scheme for a general framework in which each experimental flux $i\in\mathcal{E}$ has its own experimental error and a parameter $\gamma_{i}$ associated with it (the scheme associated with Eq. \ref{eq:constr_av_noise} can be straightforwardly derived from the general one).
+Then, we will derive the two-steps EP update scheme for a general framework in which each experimental flux $i\in\mathcal{E}$ has its own experimental error and a parameter $\gamma_{i}$ associated with it (the scheme exploiting a unique value for $\gamma$ can be straightforwardly derived from the general one as described in the following).
 Finally, we give some implementation details of the overall scheme.

-\subsection{Pre-process of the fluxes}
+\subsubsection{Pre-process of the fluxes}

 Applying the Gaussian eliminations on the rows of the stoichiometric matrix (together with the known term $\mathbf{b}$), allows us to get the equivalent row echelon form $\mathbf{A}^{'}$ associated with the system of equations $\mathbf{S}\mathbf{v} = \mathbf{b}$